Boetsie/Bioinformatics-Training/hgap/README.md

 overridden.
 You must provide an input.xml which lists the base files to
 include in the analysis.

+A recommended default spec file 'ca_default.spec' for runCA.
+If present in
+the same directory as hgap14.sh, it will be used.

 Some success has been achieved by using a newer development versions of runCA
-than the one we currently ship with.
-The runCA executable called by the script
+than the one we currently ship with (7.0).
+The runCA executable called by the
-can be overriden on the command line like this:
+script can be overriden on the command line like this:

     > RunCA=/path/to/custom/runCA hgap14.sh